-- A primary focus on undergraduate education; - Platinum award-winning campus facilities with extensive bamboo features; - Innovative degree programmes; - A cross-disciplinary Common Core Curriculum; - A Residential College System combining living with learning; - Interactive small-class teaching; - Close student-teacher relationships; - Teachers' guidance and mentorship for individual students in and outside classrooms; - Extensive outreaching and experiential learning opportunities including service-learning, internships, international exchanges and independent research; - Scholarships and bursaries amounting to around HK\$20 million per year; and - A full-time employment rate of close to 80% within four months of graduation.
+- A primary focus on undergraduate education. - Platinum award-winning green campus facilities with extensive bamboo features. - Innovative degree programmes. - A cross-disciplinary Common Core Curriculum. - A Residential College System combining living and learning. - Interactive small-class teaching. - Close student-teacher relationships. - Teachers' guidance and mentorship for individual students in and outside classrooms. - An Honours Academy, the first of its kind in Hong Kong, dedicated to the incubation of future public leaders. - Extensive outreach and experiential learning opportunities. - The "One Student One Internship" scheme, which provides every student full-time internship opportunities local or overseas.